Standards and Procedures

 Certification for International Graduate Students Serving in Teaching Positions

-If international graduate students who wish to serve in teaching positions do not achieve requisite standardized test scores prior to enrollment at the university, they can achieve certification by passing the oral skills assessment of the English Language Proficiency Exam (ELPE) offered by Texas A&M Testing Services.
+International graduate students who wish to hold teaching positions, but have not achieved the requisite standardized test scores prior to enrollment at the university, can attain certification by passing the oral skills assessment of the English Language Proficiency Exam (ELPE) offered by Texas A&M’s Testing Services.

 Eligibility Levels for International Graduate Students Serving in Teaching Positions